Speaker FAQs - Pharmacy Connect

 What is Pharmacy Connect?

 Pharmacy Connect is an annual national conference hosted by The Pharmacy Guild of Australia’s New South Wales Branch.
-The event offers attendees pre-conference workshops, a two-day education program, a trade exhibition featuring 70 trade stands, a Welcome Reception and Cocktail Party.
+The event offers attendees pre-conference workshops, a two-day education program, a trade exhibition featuring 90 trade stands, and a Welcome Reception.

 The event is designed to meet the need for an industry conference that allows pharmacists, owners, executives, students, interns, pharmacy assistants, retail managers, and industry representatives to stay abreast of changing regulations and new business opportunities in the second half of the year.

-This year’s conference theme is ‘From Inspiration to Action’.
+This year’s conference theme is ‘Connecting with Care’.

 Who attends the event?